galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 > {: .solution }
 {: .question}

-We only analyzed 2 samples, but we could the same of all the 6 samples:
+So far, we have only analyzed 2 samples, but we can do the same for all the 6 samples:

 > ### {% icon hands_on %} (Optional) Hands-on: Plot the heatmap for all the samples
 >